Certora/Examples/CVLByExample/Summarization/Keywords/README.md

 ## NondetVsHavoc.spec

 Here we add two implementations of `IntGetter` to the list of contracts, and demonstrate the use of NONDET to indicate that no state has changed.
 Rule `checkChangeGi` indicates which function call can change `gi`.
 Due to the nondet summarization of `get1` the rule is verified for `setToG1`.
-However it shows a case of change to both `get1` and `get2` on a call to `setToG2`, this is due to the havoc that assumes any slot can change.
+However, it shows a case of change to both `get1` and `get2` on a call to `setToG2`.
+This is due to the havoc that assumes any slot can change.

 [A report of this run](https://prover.certora.com/output/1902/e01ddd0825fc48a2bf66d390ba8697c6?anonymousKey=8069b0007ad59f722b99f9cd732269f38c7a0593)